a2stuff/a2d/res/notes/testplan.md

   * Selected icons can be dragged to other windows or volume icons to initiate a move or copy.
   * Dragging a selected icon over a non-selected folder icon in the same window causes it to highlight, and initiates a move or copy (depending on modifier keys).
 * Launch DeskTop.
 Open window containing icons.
 View > by Name.
 Select one or more icons.
 Drag them within the window but not over any other icons.
 Release the mouse button.
 Verify that the icons do not move.
 * Launch DeskTop.
 Open window containing icons.
 View > by Name.
-Rename an icon, picking a name that would change the ordering.
-Verify that the window is refreshed and the icons are correctly sorted by name.
+Select an icon.
+File > Rename.
+Enter a new name that would change the ordering.
+Verify that the window is refreshed and the icons are correctly sorted by name, and that the icon is still selected.
 * Launch DeskTop.
 Open a window containing a folder.
 Open a folder.
 Activate the parent window and verify that the folder's icon is dimmed.
 View > by Name.
 Verify that the folder's icon is still dimmed.
 View > as Icons.
 Verify that the folder's icon is still dimmed.
 * Launch DeskTop.
 Open a window containing a folder.
 View > by Name.
 Verify that the folder's icon is dimmed.
 View > as Icon.
 Verify that the folder's icon is still dimmed.